Reviews

 • Handles lots of vegetables and vines

-• One-person assembly is a breeze
+• One-person assembly is effortless

 • Metal pipes with PE coating resist rust